Shaaali/identity-apps/docs/guides/authentication/user-attributes/enable-attributes-for-oidc-app.md

 #### Subject Attribute

 The subject attribute is the unique identifer for a customer.
 The application receives this value via the **sub** parameter in the [ID token](#id-token).
-In Asgardeo, the user id assigned to a customer is used as the subject attribute.
+In Asgardeo, the user ID assigned to a customer is used as the subject attribute.

 #### ID token